Beleaguered Bixi will ride again in Montreal

 It’s unclear when the familiar bicycles will reappear on Montreal’s streets, but the city announced Monday it will be taking Bixi for another ride this year.

-The beleaguered bike-sharing company will be under the banner of a new not-for-profit organization called Bixi Montreal.
+The beleaguered bike-sharing service will be under the banner of a new not-for-profit organization called Bixi Montreal.

-The city took over the bankrupt company in January and had to weigh the options of keeping it on the road.
+The city took over service from the Public Bike System Company, which filed for bankruptcy in January, and had to weigh the options of keeping it on the road.

 In the end, Mayor Denis Coderre says it was worth it.